 Landscape, uncredited, 2004

-With my own digital artwork, I started creating digital art in about 1983, pixel by pixel as described above.
-Because my parents were both in technology fields, we had a home computer and I was able to try MacDraw and other drawing and painting programs.
-In the late 1990s I moved to 3D software, and really found my voice there.
+With my own digital artwork, I started at the early paint/pre-3d days.
+Because my parents were both in technology fields, we had a home computer and I was able to try simple drawing programs.
+In the early 2000s I moved to 3D software, and really found my voice there.
 Here are few of my own early images.

 The Thief, Cynthia Decker, 2003